PetrusHandoko/Demo/README.md

 The Demo Application is a simple Spring Boot-based project designed to demonstrate how to integrate with external weather service rest APIs.

 The current implementations access NOAA weather service data.
 It is also contains GeoCode service integrated with  MapQuest Service.
 Note: You need to provide your own Map Quest API key

+Added a new geo code serive implementation that integrated with US Census API

 ## Getting Started